Global Health

 The Government will continue to focus on women’s health, and will, for example, support activities to improve family planning services and access to safe abortion.
 Norway’s global health efforts are in line with the UN Global Strategy for Women’s, Children’s, and Adolescents’ Health (2016–2030), which seeks to end preventable deaths and promote opportunities for economic and social development.

-In addition to the World Health Organization (WHO), Norway’s key partners include Gavi the Vaccine Alliance, the Global Fund to fight Aids, Tuberculosis and Malaria, the Coalition for Epidemic Preparedness Innovations (Cepi), and the World Bank.
+In addition to the World Health Organization (WHO), Norway’s key partners include Gavi, the Vaccine Alliancethe Global Fund to fight Aids, Tuberculosis and Malariathe Coalition for Epidemic Preparedness Innovations (CEPI), the Joint United Nations Programme on HIV/AIDS (UNAIDS), the United Nations Population Fund (UNFPA), the Global Financing Facility for Women, Children and Adolescents (GFF), the Pandemic Fund and the World Bank.
+Norway also supports the work of civil society and research institutions.